Repairing Your Damaged or Broken Hearing Aid

 - Remove and replace the dome and wax filter.

-- Make sure the battery compartment is free of obstructions.
+- Open and close the battery compartment, and make sure it is free of obstructions.